 Bristles can be too flexible for a deep massage.

 This silicone brush features an ergonomic handle that is also slip-resistant.
 You can use this product to work shampoo and conditioner into your scalp efficiently, and it also functions as a scalp massager.
-It features a lifetime warranty and is perfect for all hair types.
+It's perfect for all hair types.

 A few buyers reported issues with the handle breaking.